BodenmillerGroup/ImcSegmentationPipeline/docs/segmentation.md

 4. The nulcear and cytoplasmic channels are summed up to form a single channel indicating the full cell probability.
 5. The nuclear probabilities are smoothed using a gaussian filter.
 This step can be adjusted or removed to increase segmentation success.
 6. The `IdentifyPrimaryObjects` module is crucial to correctly identifying nuclei.
 Use the test mode and enable the "eye" icon next to the module to observe if nuclei are correctly segmented.
 The advanced settings can be adjusted to improve segmentation.
-7. The `MeasureObjectSizeShape` module measures the size of the nuclei and the `FilterObjects` module filters nuclei below a specified thresholds.
+7. The `MeasureObjectSizeShape` module measures the size of the nuclei and the `FilterObjects` module filters nuclei below a specified threshold.
 8. The `IdentifySecondaryObjects` module expands from the identified nuclei to the border of the full cell probability generated in step 3 or until touching the neighboring cell.
 9. The segmentation masks are converted to 16-bit images.
 10. The segmentation masks are written out as 16-bit, single-channel `.tiff` images to the `analysis/cpout/masks` folder.